Evernerd/Evernode-Standards/CONTRIBUTING.md

 Contributions to this repo are free, open-source, and follow the process outlined below:

-Any ES-Standards document can be referred to interchangeably as an "ES", "Evernode Standard", or "document".
+Any EVS-Standards document can be referred to interchangeably as an "EVS", "Evernode Standard", or "document".

 ## Summary